fluid-project/floeproject.org/src/collections/projects/infusion.md

   - featured
   - Inclusive Technology Learning
 ---
-A code framework for building personalizable and adaptive applications using JavaScript and other web technologies.
+[Infusion](https://fluidproject.org/infusion.html) is a code framework for building personalizable and adaptive applications using JavaScript and other web technologies.
-Infusion’s components are designed flexibly so that all their default features, styling and parts can be easily changed, replaced and added to.